Zoneptn/Credit-Risk-Modeling-and-AI-Driven-Credit-Quality-Assurance-System/README.md

 - XGBoost
 - LightGBM

-Each model was trained and evaluated using ROC–AUC and KS statistics.
+Each model was trained and evaluated using:
-Hyperparameter tuning was applied using cross-validation.
+- ROC–AUC
+- KS statistic
+- Cross-validated hyperparameter tuning

-The tuned LightGBM model achieved the strongest discriminatory power and was therefore selected as the final PD engine for deployment.
+The LightGBM (Grid Search) model was selected as the final PD engine due to its superior discrimination, stability, and suitability for downstream risk analysis.

 ## Model Performance Comparision